Code-Institute-Submissions/Pitbull-Info-Page/README.md

 ### Nav bar

-There is a navigation bar at the top of everywebpage that links to each different page, namely the homepage, thee gallery and the quiz page
+There is a navigation bar at the top of everywebpage that links to each different page, namely the homepage, thee gallery and the quiz page.

 ### Footer

-The footer contains social media icons (sourced from [Iconsdb.com]) which link to twitter, instagram and the wikipedia page for American Pitbull Terriers.
+The footer contains social media icons (sourced from [https://Iconsdb.com]) which link to twitter, instagram and the wikipedia page for American Pitbull Terriers.
 All links open in new tabs and have aria-labels.
 All non text elements on the website contain either aria-labels or alt attributes for accessibility.
+The footer is a sticky footer.
+This was done by setting a fixed position using CSS and fixing it to the bottom of the page.

 ### Homepage